cwzhou/itrSurv/README.md

 Save and exit (Ctrl+O, Enter, Ctrl+X).
 Check your exact path with: ```which gcc-15```

 #### Verify Build Tools in R
-Restart R or RStudio and run: `r pkgbuild::check_build_tools(debug = TRUE)`.
+Restart R or RStudio and run: `pkgbuild::check_build_tools(debug = TRUE)`.
 If everything is configured correctly, it should compile a simple C file without errors.

 #### Other troubleshooting
 Error: gcc-13: command not found → Make sure ~/.R/Makevars points to your installed GCC version.